-Malpass said that the programs are tailored to the countries to effectively respond to the health, economic and social shocks that that country are facing.
+Malpass said that the programs are tailored to the countries to effectively respond to the health, economic and social shocks that those countries are facing.

 The Bank Group’s support through grants, loans and equity investments will be supplemented by the suspension of bilateral debt service, as endorsed by the Bank’s governors.
 IDA-eligible countries that request forbearance on their official bilateral debt payments will have more financial resources to respond to the COVID-19 pandemic and fund critical, lifesaving emergency responses.